Fraser999/nctl/docs/usage.md

 # STESTS Usage

 Once installed, nctl commands can be used to setup & control nodes within local test network(s).
-It is assumed that whilst most nctl users focus upon testing a single network, developers may wish to test multiple networks in parallel in order to observe behavioural differences induced as a result of altering either the network's configuration or it's binary set.
+Whilst most nctl users will tend to focus upon testing a single network, developers may wish to test multiple networks in parallel so as to observe behavioural differences induced as a result of altering either the network's configuration or it's binary set.

 ## Step 0: Compile network binaries.